curl/everything-curl/internals/tests/file-format.md

 one.

 ### `<size>`
-number to return on a ftp SIZE command (set to -1 to make this command fail)
+number to return on an ftp SIZE command (set to -1 to make this command fail)

 ### `<mdtm>`
-what to send back if the client sends a (FTP) MDTM command, set to -1 to have it return that the file doesn't exist
+what to send back if the client sends a (FTP) MDTM command, set to -1 to have it return that the file does not exist

 ### `<postcmd>`
 special purpose server-command to control its behavior *after* the